vadymmusiienko/escape-vimension/REPORT.md

 **Feedback from Emil Musiienko (no programming background):**

 -   Emil found the movement system using `h`, `j`, `k`, and `l` unintuitive and "weird", noting that it felt inconvenient compared to typical arrow-key movement.
--   He admitted he "didn't really get what the game was trying to teach," which highlighted that the **educational goal of VimLand might not be apparent to non-programmers**.
+-   He admitted he "didn't really get what the game was trying to teach," which highlighted that the **educational goal of Escape the VimEnsion might not be apparent to non-programmers**.
 -   Despite this, he enjoyed the playful writing and humor in the dialogues, which helped make the experience more approachable.

 **Overall Themes:**